What is your child’s potty personality?

 All kids train differently, and for some children, it can indeed take one day.
 But for the vast majority of kids, it takes longer.
 In fact, it takes an average of eight months for kids to be potty trained completely, though it varies a lot between kids.
 Just follow your child’s lead and be consistent with your plan.

 Myth #5: Kids who are potty trained during the day should automatically stay dry at night.

 Actually, nighttime potty training isn’t even training at all.
 It’s a biological issue that comes with maturity.
-Assuming your child has no physical or developmental issues that could affect his or her bladder, factors such as bladder size, sound sleeping and maturity can affect his or her ability to stay dry at night.
+Assuming your child has no physical or developmental issues that could affect his bladder, factors such as bladder size, sound sleeping and maturity can affect his ability to stay dry at night.
 In fact, some studies show that as many as half of 3-year-olds who are potty trained during the day still wet at night.
-You can help by limiting fluids before bed and perhaps, waking them at 11 p.m. to use the potty.
+You can help by limiting fluids before bed and perhaps, waking him at 11 p.m. to use the potty.
 Of course, check with your pediatrician if you’re concerned.